 You can see the entire Somerset collection at John Lewis by clicking here.

-Unrelated to Kate but of interest to many readers: The Crown returns to Netflix December 8th.
+Unrelated to Kate but of interest to many readers: The Crown returns to Netflix on December 8th.
+From Entertainment Weekly:

 The series’ second season, which covers 1956–64, will follow Queen Elizabeth and Prince Philip (Foy and Matt Smith, reprising their roles for just one more season) everywhere from Tonga to Papua New Guinea, and even the Antarctic — while focusing more on their private lives as the family expands with the birth of Princes Andrew and Edward.
 In this first look at the new season (out Dec.
 8 on Netflix), we see a much more self-assured leader emerging, even if things at home are still fractious at the onset.